ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 }
 ```

 We have covered the error case and are left to implement the happy case.
-We will do this with JWT in the next section.

 ### Generate a JWT

-A JWT (JSON web token) is nothing but an encrypted form of some user data that is used to authenticate users.
+A JWT (JSON web token) is nothing but an encrypted version of some user data that is used to authenticate users.
 Imagine this like a concert ticket: you are only allowed to get inside the venue when the ticket is valid.
 In our case, we will only store the user ID inside the JWT.

-The encryption is done via some secret key that should be stored as an environment variable.
+The encryption is done via some secret key that must be stored as an environment variable.
 Generate some random token, let's call it `SECRET_JWT_KEY`, and add it to the `.env` file.

 To use JWT, we have to install the [jsonwebtoken package](https://www.npmjs.com/package/jsonwebtoken) (and its types):